-However, a growing trend called polarized training puts the kibosh on the middle.
+However, a growing trend called polarised training puts the kibosh on the middle.
 It’s a new approach in which a majority of your workouts are either easy or very hard.
 And it will help you run faster and longer.

-The reason it works: Low-intensity training reduce your overall load, and allows you to work harder on high-intensity days, says Neal Henderson, C.S.C.S., owner of APEX Coaching & Consulting in Boulder, Colorado, and former researcher at the Boulder Center for Sports Science Medicine.
+The reason it works: Low-intensity training reduces your overall load, and allows you to work harder on high-intensity days, says Neal Henderson, C.S.C.S., owner of APEX Coaching & Consulting and former researcher at the Boulder Centre for Sports Science Medicine.
 Think about it this way: “If you never truly rest, you can never truly go hard,” says Henderson.

-In another study, Austrian researchers found that elite endurance athletes who did 9 weeks of polarized training showed greater gains in VO2-max—the total amount of oxygen you consume—and time to exhaustion than athletes who completed more standard protocols of interval training and high-volume training.
+In another study, Austrian researchers found that elite endurance athletes who did nine weeks of polarised training showed greater gains in VO2-max—the total amount of oxygen you consume—and time to exhaustion than athletes who completed more standard protocols of interval training and high-volume training.

 Divide your weekly training sessions into two or three days of longer, relaxed aerobic workouts, one day of short-interval training, and one day of moderate-length, faster-paced work, Henderson advises.
 Or, to put it another way, portion your weekly routine into 75 percent easy, 15 percent hard, and 10 percent moderate sessions.
 Plan out your training so an easy day always follows a hard day.